mad4j/book-mdpc/examples/volume5/star_trek/README.md

 ---
 # Star Trek: The Motion Picture (1979)

-Avventura, Mystery, Fantascienza
+Adventure, Mystery, Sci-Fi

-## Il film in breve
+## Plot
 When an alien spacecraft of enormous power is spotted approaching Earth, Admiral Kirk resumes command of the Starship Enterprise in order to intercept, examine and hopefully stop the intruder.

 [details](https://www.imdb.com/title/tt0079945/)